Social Innovation, M.A.

 - Policy development skills

-Students also have the option to combine internships, global learning experiences, study abroad, collaborative assignments and projects, problem-based learning, and blending of traditional disciplines, resulting in a unique degree experience.
+Students also have the option to combine internships, global learning experiences, study abroad, collaborative projects, problem-based learning, and blending of traditional disciplines, resulting in a unique degree experience.

 Graduates can expect to be employed in the following industries: